Jayalath Jayawardena: Personal life

 He was born on 16 August 1953 in Weligampitiya, Ja-Ela, Sri Lanka as the eldest son of the late Basil Jayawardena and Daisy Violet Jayawardena.
 His father was the Head of the Ja-Ela Weligampitiya Group of Companies.
 He received his primary education at De Mazenod College, Kandana.
 He completed his Bachelor of Medicine degree in medicine from the Faculty of Medicine, University of Colombo and a master's degree in Medicine from the United States and Russia.

 He was married to his longtime partner, Ujitha.
 The couple had one son, Kavinda and one daughter, Vindya.
 Kavinda Jayawardena entered active politics after the death of his father.
 He took the second highest number of preferential votes from Gampaha District in the Provincial Council Election in 2014 and became a provincial councillor in the Western Provincial Council.
 In 2015, he became a Member of Parliament from Gampaha district with a vote of 81,383.

-He died on 30 May 2013 at the age of 59 while receiving treatments for cardiac arrest in Singapore.
+He died on 30 May 2013 at the age of 59 while receiving treatment for cardiac arrest in Singapore.